CopyNE: Better Contextual ASR by Copying Named Entities: Conclusion

 \section{Conclusion}

-In this paper, we propose CopyNE to improve the accuracy of ASR in transcribing contextual entities.
-CopyNE can copy all the tokens of an entity from the contextual entity dictionary at once, ensuring the integrity of the token span as a complete entity, and reducing homophonic and near-homophonic errors that occur when predicting multiple tokens separately.
-Our approach demonstrated significant improvements in both CER and NE-CER on the Aishell and ST-cmds datasets.
-Overall, CopyNE represents a significant advancement in \emph{contextual ASR} and offers a promising direction for future research in this field.
+In this paper, we consider entities as indivisible elements and introduce a copy mechanism into ASR for the first time to assist in transcribing entities.
+We devise a systematic copy framework that can copy all the tokens of an entity from the NE dictionary at once, preserving the token span as a complete entity.
+Our approach demonstrates substantial improvements on both English and Chinese datasets.
+In summary, CopyNE represents a significant advancement in contextual ASR, providing a promising direction in this field.